Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Sometimes called a mild traumatic brain injury, a concussion is caused by a blow or a jolt to the head.
+A blow or a jolt to the head can cause a concussion or traumatic brain injury (TBI).
 The injury keeps the brain from working normally.
-Symptoms of a concussion may last less than a day or may linger for months or longer.
+Symptoms of a concussion may last less than a day or may linger for months, or longer.

 Millions of mild traumatic brain injuries occur in the U.S. each year, but most don't require a visit to the hospital.

-Many of the cases of concussion that require emergency treatment are because of falls, motor vehicle accidents, assaults, and sports injuries.
+Many concussions that require emergency treatment are because of falls, motor vehicle accidents, assaults, and sports injuries.
 Children, young adults, and older adults are at especially high risk for concussions and may take longer to recover after a concussion.
 People who have had concussions before are more likely to have them again.

 These are symptoms of a possible concussion: